 It could be argued that consumers are harmed by stabilization to the same extent that farmers are benefited by the increased total value of their crops, for the increased total value of crops to farmers emerges as an increase in the cost of food to consumers.
-If stabilization increases the total value of a series of crops 6 per cent, as in the illustration just used, it must increase the cost of consumers' purchases by the same amount.
+If stabilization increases the total value of a series of crops 6 per cent, for example, it must increase the cost of consumers' purchases by the same amount.